xtillion/venmito-template/README.md

 2. **Data Matching and Conforming**: Once the data is loaded, your solution should be capable of matching and conforming the data across these files.
 This includes identifying common entities, resolving inconsistencies, and organizing the data into a unified format.
 Furthermore, the consolidated data should not only be transient but also persistent.
 This persistence should be achieved using appropriate methods such as storing in a file, database, or other suitable data storage solutions, and not restricted to just a variable in memory.
 This way, the integrity and availability of the consolidated data are ensured for future use and analysis.

 3. **Data Analysis**: Your solution should be able to process the conformed data to derive insights about our clients and transactions.
 This would involve implementing data aggregations, calculating relevant metrics, and identifying patterns.
-These insights will be invaluable in helping us understand our clientele and transaction trends better.
-Examples of things, but is not restricted to, we want to be able to see are:
+These insights will be invaluable in helping us understand our clientele and transaction trends better. **Here are just a few ideas to get you started—don't limit yourself to just these examples, think outside the box and come up with your own metrics as you work through the project**!
+For example, you might look into:
     - Which clients have what type of promotion?
     - Give suggestions on how to turn "No" responses from clients in the promotions file.
     - Insights on stores, like: